Career Education 9

 >

-Textiles 9 will give students the opportunity to learn basic sewing skills as well as...
+Textiles 9 is an entry level course that will give students the opportunity to learn...

 Textiles 9

-Textiles 9 will give students the opportunity to learn basic sewing skills as well as other construction methods such as knitting or crochet, weaving, darning and up-cycling.
+Textiles 9 is an entry level course that will give students the opportunity to learn basic hand-sewing skills as well as other construction methods such as knitting or crochet, weaving, darning and up-cycling.
 Students will learn how to read and follow patterns and care for textiles.
 The course will also require students to think critically about textile production, ethical consumption, and the wide range of use of textiles.
-Students will be encouraged to personalize projects according to their interests and needs.
+Students who have completed Textiles 7 and/or Textiles 8 will be encouraged to personalize projects and extend their sewing skills to better suit their ability level.
+Students must have access to a sewing machine for several projects in this course.

 Level: Basic